TADSGroup/kernelequationlearning/README.md

 We use two separate conda environments due to compatibility issues between the kernel-based implementation and the neural-based implementation.

 - `keql_env`: Main environment to run the kernel methods for equation learning.
+Additionally, you can install the tools inside `keql_tools` by running the command in the terminal `pip install -e /path/to/keql_tools`.

 - `pinnsr_env`: Environment used to run code from the [PINN-based method](https://github.com/isds-neu/EQDiscovery) that we refer to as PINN-SR.